 Main aspects of a Miami marriage interview

-The marriage interview is generally held when one of the spouses, who is a foreign national, is interested in matters related to immigration in Miami.
+The marriage interview is generally held when one of the spouses, who is a foreign national, is interested in matters related to US immigration.

 In this case, the interview will take place because the American spouse will petition for the other spouse to apply for permanent residency in Miami.
 During the interview, the U.S. representative will require various documents that can attest the validity of the marriage and aspects related to the relationship of the parties.
 Such documents could refer to birth certificates, bank accounts, bills and many others.